Can you help kids calm down using mindfulness?

 Examples of noticing language:

-- I notice that when I took two deep breaths, I could feel my heart rate slow down.
+- I noticed that when I took two deep breaths, I could feel my heart rate slow down.
 (Reinforces Mindful Breathing)

 - It looks like you are feeling a little sad.
 Would you like a hug?
 (Reinforces Mindfulness of emotions)

-Take these steps if things are getting out of hand and you need a class or child to calm down using mindfulness:
+Take these steps if things are getting out of hand and you need a class or child to calm down quickly:

 - Pause your own movement, be still or find a place to stop